tillbiskup/evedata/docs/architecture.rst

       In context of mapping such scans beforehand in the :mod:`evefile <evedata.evefile>` subpackage to more appropriate data objects, *i.e.* with multiple values per position, the problem should be solved.

-If filling is an operation on an :obj:`evefile.evefile.EveFile` object returning a :obj:`dataset.dataset.Dataset` object, how to call this operation and from where?
-One possibility would be to have a :meth:`evefile.evefile.EveFile.fill` method that takes an appropriate argument for the fill mode, another option would be a method of the :class:`dataset.dataset.Dataset` class or an implicit call when getting data from a file (via an :obj:`evefile.evefile.EveFile` object).

 Mapping timestamps to position counts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~